nicoleump/ga-dsiplus/roadmap/week08/readme.md

 * Projects: Screenshot, links

-* WDI students: Each project should have a description sharing what the project does and what languages you used

-* UX students: Each project should have a detailed case study that is scannable

-* DSI students: Each project should have a description that highlights your methodology and process
+* Each project should have a description that highlights your methodology and process

 **GA Profile**